| |

 least semi-catchy and nicely live-sounding thrashers, this time with no truly

 dragging moments anywhere.
-Despite their mostly straighforward style, the
+Despite their mostly straightforward style, the

 band do not resort to the most simplistic choices in their music.
 The